Sociólogo - Escritor

 Introduction

-Educational indicators show a positive correlation between indigenous origin, socio-economic poverty and failure in school.
-In most countries of the world, indigenous peoples belong invariably to the most disadvantaged and socio-economically marginalized segments of the population and to those showing the highest rates of failure, of repeated classes and of drop out, as well as the highest rates of illiteracy (Pérez, 2003b).
+Educational indicators show a positive correlation between Indigenous origin, socio-economic poverty and failure in school.
+In most countries of the world, indigenous peoples belong invariably to the most disadvantaged and socio-economically marginalized segments of the population and to those showing the highest rates of failure, repeated classes and of dropout, as well as the highest rates of illiteracy (Pérez, 2003b).

 In view of these facts, some have questioned the learning capacity of indigenous peoples.
 However, most studies and surveys show that this is not the problem.
 Indigenous peoples have the same abilities and faculties as the rest of the population (Mishra, this volume), but their way of life and their belief systems follow sets of values that foster knowledge and learning that differ from those used by the official education systems, which are usually governed by a mono-cultural and monolingual logic.
 Moreover, formal education is not homogenously offered in all the areas populated by indigenous peoples.
 Therefore it is not the learning potential of these populations that is in question, but the capacity of the education systems to meet the challenges of cultural and linguistic diversity.